nebulab/playbook/people-ops/payroll.html.md

 ---
 title: Payroll
+meta_description: >
+  At Nebulab, we like automation so much we have even automated our payroll process.
+Read on to find how we did and what tools we have used!
 ---

 Salaries are paid via bank transfer by the tenth day of each month.
 The thirteenth month is paid in December, while the fourteenth is paid in June.